chbaranowski/simpleweb-springboot/README.md

  * thymeleaf
  * hibernate-validator

-## Building CLI Spring Boot App
+## Building Spring Boot Application

 The spring demo application can be build with maven or gradle.
-To build the application with some CLI start scripts use the maven goals:
+To build the application as executable JAR use the maven goal:

-	mvn package appassembler:assemble
+	mvn package

+The application can be started by:

+	java -jar target/simpleweb-springboot-*.jar

-With Gradle the application with some start scripts can be build by the following Gradle command:
+With Gradle the application can be build by the following Gradle command:

-	gradlew installApp
+	gradlew build

+Now the application can be started by the following command

+	java -jar build/libs/simpleweb-springboot.jar

 ## Hot Deployment with Spring loaded and JHipster

-Download the spring loaded agent by gradle

-	./gradlew springLoaded

-Enable hot reloading of Java classes and spring context by adding the following VM parameters

-	-javaagent:${project_loc:simpleweb-springboot}/build/springloaded/springloaded-1.2.1.RELEASE.jar -noverify
-	-DhotReload.enabled=true
-	-DhotReload.watchdir[0]=${project_loc:simpleweb-springboot}/bin
-	-DhotReload.package.project=simpleblog
-	-DhotReload.package.domain=simpleblog.domain
-	-DhotReload.package.restdto=simpleblog.rest
+Since Spring Boot version 1.3.x spring loaded is not needed anymore.
+To hot reload the application [Spring DevTools](http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#using-boot-devtools) now can be used.

 ## Run Spring Boot Sample